Center for the Professional Education of Teachers

 What happens after I submit my application?

 We'll review your submission and confirm your eligibility for the network.
 If we determine that you're eligible to join, you'll receive a confirmation message from our team, welcoming you to the network and offering more information.
-On average, this process takes about a week.
-If you're ever wondering about the status of your application, you can send us a message at ntn@tc.edu.
+If you're ever wondering about the status of your application, you can send us a message at [email protected].

 I'm a current member — how do I find discounted PD opportunities?